synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Helm Prep Script

-The Helm Prep Wizard concludes by creating a run-helm-prep.ps1 script that calls the Software Risk Manager Helm Prep Script with your deployment parameters to generate Helm command and values files with dependent K8s YAML resource files suitable for your Software Risk Manager deployment.
+The Helm Prep Wizard concludes by creating a run-helm-prep.ps1 script that calls the Software Risk Manager Helm Prep Script with your deployment parameters to generate Helm command and values files with dependent Kubernetes YAML resource files suitable for your Software Risk Manager deployment.

 Your deployment parameters end up in a file named config.json stored in the working directory you specified in the wizard.